-The provisions of our amended and restated certificate of incorporation, our current amended and restated bylaws and the amended and restated stockholders agreement will no longer be in effect upon the closing of this offering.
-In connection with this offering, we intend to enter into two new stockholders agreements.
-As a result of these new stockholders agreements, Providence Strategic Growth and Silver Lake will have certain board designation rights for so long as they beneficially own at least 5% of the aggregate number of shares of common stock outstanding immediately following this offering and the private placement.
-Following completion of this offering and the private placement, we expect that Providence Strategic Growth and Silver Lake will each have the right to designate two directors.
-At such time when either Providence Strategic Growth or Silver Lake owns less than 15% of the aggregate number of shares of common stock outstanding immediately following this offering and the private placement, but greater than 5% of the aggregate number of shares outstanding, such shareholder shall only have the right to designate one director.
-In addition, Eric Remer will be included in our slate of director nominees for so long as Mr. Remer serves in his capacity as our Chief Executive Officer or, if Mr. Remer is no longer serving as our Chief Executive Officer, until the earlier of the termination of Mr. Remer's employment by us or any of our subsidiaries for cause, the date on which Mr. Remer beneficially owns less than 2% of the shares of common stock then outstanding or the date on which Mr. Remer beneficially owns less than 50% of the number of shares of common stock beneficially owned by Mr. Remer immediately following this offering and the private placement.
+In connection with our initial public offering, we entered into two new stockholders agreements.
+As a result of these new stockholders agreements.
+Providence Strategic Growth and Silver Lake have certain board designation rights for so long as they beneficially own at least 5% of the aggregate number of shares of common stock outstanding immediately following our initial public offering.
+Following completion of this offering, we expect that Providence Strategic Growth and Silver Lake will each have the right to designate two directors.
+At such time when either Providence Strategic Growth or Silver Lake owns less than 15% of the aggregate number of shares of common stock outstanding immediately following our initial public offering, but greater than 5% of the aggregate number of shares outstanding, such shareholder shall only have the right to designate one director.
+In addition, Eric Remer will be included in our slate of director nominees for so long as Mr. Remer serves in his capacity as our Chief Executive Officer or, if Mr. Remer is no longer serving as our Chief Executive Officer, until the earlier of the termination of Mr. Remer's employment by us or any of our subsidiaries for cause, the date on which Mr. Remer beneficially owns less than 2% of the shares of common stock then outstanding or the date on which Mr. Remer beneficially owns less than 50% of the number of shares of common stock beneficially owned by Mr. Remer immediately following our initial public offering.
 See "Certain Relationships and Related Party Transactions-Stockholders Agreements."